swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 ### Install MLEM

-Update the `src/requirements.txt` file to include mlem and its dependencies.
+Update the `src/requirements.txt` file to include MLEM and its dependencies.

 ``` hl_lines="8"
 dvc[gs]==2.37.0